lsils/date2020_experiments/README.md

 ### Reference

-[1] These results are described in the paper: [TSRAD20] Eleonora Testa, Mathias Soeken, Heinz Riener, Luca Amaru and Giovanni De Micheli, *A Logic Synthesis Toolbox for Reducing the
+[1] These results are described in the paper: [TSRAD20](https://msoeken.github.io/papers/2020_date.pdf) Eleonora Testa, Mathias Soeken, Heinz Riener, Luca Amarù and Giovanni De Micheli, *A Logic Synthesis Toolbox for Reducing the
 Multiplicative Complexity in Logic Networks*, in *DATE* 2020.

-[2] More on the same topic can be found in: [TSAD19](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8806905) Eleonora Testa, Mathias Soeken, Luca Amaru and Giovanni De Micheli, *Reducing the multiplicative complexity in logic networks for cryptography and security applications*, in *DAC* 2019.
+[2] More on the same topic can be found in: [TSAD19](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8806905) Eleonora Testa, Mathias Soeken, Luca Amarù and Giovanni De Micheli, *Reducing the multiplicative complexity in logic networks for cryptography and security applications*, in *DAC* 2019.
 The experiments and benchmarks are available at: https://github.com/eletesta/dac19-experiments

 [3] The MPC benchmarks can be found in: [MPC19](https://eprint.iacr.org/2019/275.pdf) M. Sadegh Riazi, Mojan Javaheripi, Siam U. Hussain, Farinaz Koushanfar, *MPCircuits: Optimized circuit generation for secure multi-party computation*, in *HOST* 2019.
 They are available at: https://github.com/sadeghriazi/MPCircuits

+### Final Remark

+Note that few changes have been made in `mockturtle` since the implementation of this work, thus slightly different results may be achieved